leontaolong/AppCode/README.md

 - Trying so hard to get a spot in a class?
 - Annoyed by entering account and course info everytime gettting a notify?
-- Just not fast enough than others?
+- Just not as fast enough as others?

 ## Grab the spot with just one click.
 AppCode is your new AddCode.